near-horizon/near-protocol-rewards/README.md

 ## What is Protocol Rewards?

 Protocol Rewards is a developer-first funding solution for the NEAR ecosystem.
-We're solving a critical challenge in Web3: how to sustainably fund and reward developers building high-impact projects.
+We're solving a critical challenge in Web3: how to transform traditional one-time grants into sustainable, ongoing capital for developers - where funding automatically grows with their impact and contribution to NEAR.

 ### The Problem